BAPCPA Report - 2022

 Table 4 reports only on reaffirmation agreements filed in cases under chapter 7.13 Varying local practices govern the procedures for approving and denying reaffirmation agreements filed with the courts.
 In many districts, the court does not issue orders with respect to reaffirmation agreements filed with certification by debtors’ attorneys.
 In these instances, the reaffirmation agreement between the debtor and creditor is implicitly accepted without further court action and may or may not be recorded or otherwise noted in court documentation of the case.
 As a result, the difference between the number of reaffirmation agreements filed and the number of reaffirmation agreements approved does not represent the number of reaffirmation agreements denied.
 Moreover, sometimes multiple reaffirmation agreements are submitted together, some with and others without attorney certification, and a court order may fail to specify decisions of the court on the individual reaffirmation agreements.
 For these reasons, the data reported for approved reaffirmation agreements may not be representative of the total number of valid reaffirmation agreements executed by the parties.

-As Table 4 illustrates, a total of 152,226 reaffirmation agreements were reported as filed in 481,471 chapter 7 consumer cases closed during the 12-month period ending December 31, 2019.
-The Northern District of Illinois (IL-N) had the highest total number of cases in which reaffirmation agreements were filed (5,587), followed by the Middle District of Florida (FL-M) (5,473) and the Central District of California (5,146 cases).
-Nationwide, 23 percent of chapter 7 cases closed had at least one reaffirmation agreement filed, up less than 1 percentage point from 2018.
-The Northern District of Florida reported the highest percentage of cases closed that had at least one reaffirmation agreement filed (44 percent).
-In 9 percent of cases with reaffirmation agreements filed, one or more agreements were submitted without attorney certification (pro se).
-The District of Kansas (KS) had the highest number of cases in which at least one pro se reaffirmation agreement was filed (1,129 cases).
+As Table 4 illustrates, a total of 67,325 reaffirmation agreements were reported as filed in 238,211 chapter 7 consumer cases closed during the 12-month period ending December 31, 2022.
+The Middle District of Florida had the highest total number of cases in which reaffirmation agreements were filed (3,140), followed by the Central District of California with 2,423.
+Nationwide, 21 percent of chapter 7 cases closed had at least one reaffirmation agreement filed, which stayed the same from 2021.
+The District of Maine reported the highest percentage of cases closed that had at least one reaffirmation agreement filed (46 percent).
+In 8 percent of cases with reaffirmation agreements filed, one or more agreements were submitted without attorney certification (pro se).
+The District of Kansas (KS) had the highest number of cases in which at least one pro se reaffirmation agreement was filed (470 cases).
 At least one pro se reaffirmation agreement was filed in 2 percent of chapter 7 cases closed.
-The Middle District of Alabama (35 percent of cases) and KS (30 percent) had the highest percentage of chapter 7 cases closed in which one or more pro se reaffirmation agreements were filed.
+AL-M (31 percent of cases) and KS (25 percent) had the highest percentage of chapter 7 cases closed in which one or more pro se reaffirmation agreements were filed.

-Less than 1 percent of cases in which a reaffirmation agreement was filed had at least one reaffirmation agreement approved by order of the court.
+Less than one percent of cases in which a reaffirmation agreement was filed had at least one reaffirmation agreement approved by order of the court.
 However, as described above, this does not indicate that reaffirmation agreements were denied in 99 percent of the cases.
-In 2019, the District of Montana reported the highest percentage of cases in which at least one reaffirmation agreement had been approved (38 percent), followed by the Southern District of Illinois (5 percent) and AK (1 percent).
-These three districts accounted for 78 percent of the cases in which at least one reaffirmation agreement was approved.
+In 2022, the District of Montana (MT) reported the highest percentage of cases in which at least one reaffirmation agreement had been approved (less than 1 percent).

 Property Valuation Orders

 A case may have more than one final order determining the value of property securing a claim.
-In total, 15,410 final orders were entered in the 11,726 cases.
-Determinations of the value of property were reported in 10,939 final orders, of which 6,612 (60 percent) were valued below the amount of the claim.
-The Southern District of Florida (FL-S) reported that 2,863 final orders had been entered determining the value of property securing a claim, the highest total of any district.
-Fifty-three percent of the final orders determining the value of property securing a claim (15,410 final orders) were entered in five districts (FL-S, the District of South Carolina, IL-N, TN-W, and FL-M); 32 districts reported no final orders determining the value of property securing a claim.
+In total, 20,848 final orders were entered in the 14,866 cases.
+Determinations of the value of property were reported in 15,302 final orders, of which 9,437 (62 percent) were valued below the amount of the claim.
+The Middle District of Tennessee (TN-M) reported that 2,325 final orders had been entered determining the value of property securing a claim, the highest total of any district.
+Forty-six percent of the final orders determining the value of property securing a claim (9,641 final orders) were entered in five districts (TN-M, the Northern District of Georgia, TN-W, the Middle District of Georgia, and the Eastern District of Tennessee); 32 districts reported no final orders determining the value of property securing a claim.

 Chapter 13 Cases Closed by Dismissal or Plan Completion14